 One way of growing in your career is to constantly learn.
-With changes happening at the workplace driven by technology and changes in the business environment, it is important that you keep learning, to stay relevant and to improve on your productivity.
+With changes happening in the workplace driven by technology and changes in the business environment, it is important that you keep learning, stay relevant and improve your productivity.

 If you have reached a point where there is nothing new you are learning, then perhaps it is time to go elsewhere, where you can gain new skills.
 This will not only help you to stay relevant in the market, but it will also help you avoid getting bored.

 Gone are the days when people used to stay in one job all their working lives.
 Changing jobs is no longer frowned upon.
 Nowadays, it’s not unusual to see people changing jobs after 1 year.